About the Artist

 Gottlieb is approached by Clement Greenberg to change his representation to the new French and Company contemporary gallery that Greenberg will manage.
 Gottlieb reaches an agreement with French and Company on March 2.

-Lawrence Alloway organizes a Gottlieb survey exhibition, Adolph Gottlieb Paintings: 1944 – 1959, for the Institute of Contemporary Art in London, June 4–July 4.
-The Gottliebs fly to London for the opening.
-In June they travel to Paris to attend a Paul Jenkins opening before returning to New York.
+Lawrence Alloway organizes a Gottlieb survey exhibition, Adolph Gottlieb Paintings: 1944 – 1959, for the Institute of Contemporary Art in London.
 The Gottliebs spend Labor Day weekend in Provincetown, Massachusetts along with Clement Greenberg and his wife.

 Installation photos of the “Gottlieb: Ecole de New York” at Galerie Rive Droite, Paris, April 1959.
 Eclipse (1952), Threads of Theseus (1948), Totemic Figures (1948), Crimson Spinning (1959), and Polychromed Maze (1956).